GM faces second trial over accident blamed on recalled ignition switch

-March 15 - Lawyers for General Motors Co and two Louisiana residents suing the U.S. automaker over a 2014 car crash clashed in federal court in Manhattan on Monday about whether the accident was caused by icy roads or a faulty ignition switch that prompted the recall of millions of vehicles weeks later.
+NEW YORK, March 14 (Reuters) - Lawyers for General Motors Co and two Louisiana residents suing the U.S. automaker over a 2014 car crash clashed in federal court in Manhattan on Monday about whether the accident was caused by icy roads or a faulty ignition switch that prompted the recall of millions of vehicles weeks later.

 During opening arguments in the second lawsuit to go to trial over the switch, Randall Jackson, a lawyer representing plaintiffs Dionne Spain and Lawrence Barthelemy, told jurors that the crash could have been avoided if GM had taken action in response to numerous reports it had received since 2004 about problems with the switch.
 It has been linked to nearly 400 serious injuries and deaths.